andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/content/tables.md

 ## Captions

 A `<caption>` functions like a heading for a table.
-It helps users with screen readers to find a table and understand what it's about and decide if they want to read it.
+It helps clinicUsers with screen readers to find a table and understand what it's about and decide if they want to read it.

 {% capture example %}
 <table class="table">
-  <caption>List of users</caption>
+  <caption>List of clinicUsers</caption>
   <thead>
     <tr>
       <th scope="col">#</th>